 And to make fresh lemonade in Italy, the yellow lemons of Sorrento (limoni di Sorrento – IGP) are your best choice for making a cool summer drink.

-Let me mention other veggies and herbs in this illustration:
+Other veggies and herbs in this illustration

 San Marzano tomatoes (pomodoro di San Marzano – DOP).
 Parsley (prezzemolo).
 Rosemary (rosmarino).
 Lamon beans (fagiolo di Lamon della Vallata Bellunese – IGP).
 And courgette or zucchini flowers (fiori di zucchini).